storizzi/chatblox/doc/ROADMAP.md

 ## To Do

-- [ ] Project MVP - Creating 'Projects' to link into ChatBlox - Halfway to Plugins!
+- [ ] Project MVP - Creating 'Projects' to link into ChatBlox - Basically like plugins but without need to conform to plugin specification - e.g. existing non-Chatblox projects - these could then be turned into plugins if required
 - [ ] Add Set environment variable command - either global or for specific command
 - [ ] Add python to languages list
 - [ ] Split API from rest of logic